oracle-livelabs/oci/oci-starter-lab/customize/customize.md

 # How to customize

+## Introduction

 How to customize it a *Starter Application* ?

 All the files to change are in the *src* directory.
-Let's look how this works.
+- Let's look how this works.
+- And how you can modify an OCI Starter sample to include your own code.

 ## Task 1 - Example - Compute, Java, SpringBoot, Database